 The lamb totem is also oftentimes associated with the pastoral idea because they represent innocent animals that do not know what this world has to offer yet.
 The danger in lambs comes from their inexperience – it can be easy for them to get lost or killed by predators during travel which means being herded at all times for protection against these forces.

-Lambs are considered as the symbol of innocence, purity, vulnerability, strength, naivety, and sacrifice.
-In the religious books of Christianity and Islam, lambs have been marked as a symbol of sacrifice by the people for the sins done by them.
+Lambs are considered the symbol of innocence, purity, vulnerability, strength, naivety, and sacrifice.
+In the religious books of Christianity and Islam, lambs have been marked as a symbol of sacrifice by the people for their sins done by them.
 There are festivals when the lambs are sacrificed to the god to bring prosperity, happiness, and good luck to the households.
 On Easter, Jesus Christ is frequently mentioned as the Lamb of God because he gave his life to pay for the sins committed by his followers so that they could live happily forever.
 Also, the lamb made it on our list: symbolism for pain – check it out!